The coarse Baum-Connes conjecture for certain relative expanders: Introduction

-When the group $G$ has a classifying space of finite type, Theorem \ref{singleextension}, together with the decent principle, recovers the extension results, in the case where $N$ has property A, on the Novikov conjecture in \cite[Theorem 1.1]{J. T. Deng 2020} by J. Deng, and in \cite[Theorem 33]{Emerson-Meyer 04 Topology} (together with \cite[Theorem 61]{Emerson-Meyer 04 Jussieu}) by H. Emerson and R. Meyer.

-The basic strategy of the proof of Theorem \ref{main} is to apply the fundamental ideas in \cite{Yu2000} to the case of group extensions, by using localization algebras, twisted Roe algebras, and a geometric version of infinite dimensional Bott periodicity.
-We use the coarse embedding of the quotients $(Q_n)_{n\in \mathbb{N}}$ into a Hilbert space to furnish the twisted Roe algebra of $(G_n)_{n\in \mathbb{N}}$ and its localization algebra with twisted coefficients, and then apply cutting-and-pasting techniques to decompose these twisted algebras, so as to reduce the coarse Baum-Connes conjecture for $(G_n)_{n\in \mathbb{N}}$ to the coarse Baum-Connes conjecture for $(N_n)_{n\in \mathbb{N}}$.
-At this point, it is natural to expect to complete the proof merely under the assumption that $(N_n)_{n\in \mathbb{N}}$ coarsely embeds into a Hilbert space.
-However, there is a subtle issue about different completions of ideals inside the maximal twisted Roe algebras, for which we can not settle under this assumption.
-Fortunately, this technical difficulty disappears under the assumption that the sequence $(N_n)_{n\in \mathbb{N}}$ has Property A.
+The basic strategy of the proof of Theorem \ref{thm:main result} is to apply the index-theoretic localization technique on finite dimensional Hilbert spaces detailed in the book \cite[Chapter 12]{Willett-Yu-Book}, which is based on a result of Yu in \cite{Yu2000}, to the case of sequences of extensions of finite groups.
+We use the coarse embedding of the quotients $(Q_m)_{m\in \mathbb{N}}$ into a Hilbert space to construct the twisted Roe algebra and the twisted localization algebra of $(G_m)_{m\in \mathbb{N}}$, and formulate the twisted coarse Baum--Connes conjecture.
+The cutting-and-pasting technique enables us to decompose these twisted algebras, so as to reduce the twisted coarse Baum--Connes conjecture for $(G_m)_{m\in \mathbb{N}}$ to the coarse Baum--Connes conjecture with coefficients for $(N_m)_{m\in \mathbb{N}}$, which in turn can be proved by the coarse embeddability of the sequence $(N_m)_{m \in \mathbb{N}}$ into Hilbert space.
+Finally, the coarse Baum--Connes conjecture for $(G_m)_{m \in \mathbb{N}}$ follows from the twisted coarse Baum--Connes conjecture by the fact that the index maps from the $K$-theory of Roe algebras and localization algebras to the $K$-theory of the twisted Roe algebras and the twisted localization algebras are isomorphic.